llm-bible/llm-bible.github.io/_publications/kang2024self.markdown

 bibkey: kang2024self
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2406.12034"}
-tags: ['RAG', 'Merging', 'Interpretability and Explainability']
+tags: ['Interpretability and Explainability', 'RAG', 'Merging']
 ---
 We present Self-MoE, an approach that transforms a monolithic LLM into a compositional, modular system of self-specialized experts, named MiXSE (MiXture